 - health conditions (including vision and hearing)

 - social or cultural background

 - adaptive behavior.

-If the ARD committee finds your child eligible, he or she will be assigned a “disability code” (see Diagnosis vs. Disability), and an Individual Education Plan (IEP) will be developed.
+If the ARD committee finds your child eligible, he or she will be assigned a “disability code” (see Diagnosis vs. Disability), and an Individual Education Program (IEP) will be developed.